 Commons: Fresh Food Company, Einstein Bros.
 Bagels, Fuel

 Seidman College of Business: Opportunity Cafe

 Meal Plans and Dining Dollars are accepted at all Campus Dining restaurants, C-stores, coffee shops, and concessions.

 Grand Valley has apartment living available on both our Allendale Campus and the Robert C. Pew Campus in Grand Rapids.
 The apartment complexes on the Allendale Campus provide housing for students who have completed at least one full year of living on campus or have earned a minimum of 30 semester hours.
 There are four-bedroom, two-bedroom, one-bedroom, and efficiency apartments.
 A university staff member living in the complex, together with graduate assistants and student resident assistants, arranges educational, diversity, and recreational programs that foster pleasant living and study conditions.

 Housing and Residence Life offers living-learning communities in a number of our on-campus apartments.
-Students living in these buildings have chosen to expand their education through shared learning experiences, and each community is built upon a specific theme, major, or area of interest.
+Students living in these buildings have chosen to expand their education through shared learning experiences.
+Each community is built upon a specific theme, major, or area of interest.
 Professional and graduate staff members work closely with a faculty coordinator in these communities to provide a rich living-learning experience that extends outside of the classroom (programs, events, field trips, research, etc.).
 The living-learning communities offered are: Art Housing, Honors College, International House, Movement Science House, W.I.S.E (Women in Science, Engineering, and Math), and Women's Leadership House.